chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 I engage the Algolia developer community to provide support and awareness of our search and discovery platform.
 I've been doing mostly frontend development in React, but also some Python as well.

+- I build demo applications like this [COVID-19 Geographic Map](https://www.algolia.com/blog/engineering/building-a-covid-19-geosearch-index-using-csv-files-mongodb-or-graphql/) and this [Video Transciption Search](https://github.com/algolia-samples/avsearch) and publish blogs explaining them
 - I host our quarterly [Developer Conferences](https://algolia.com/devcon)
 - I host [Live Coding Sessions](https://www.youtube.com/watch?v=7Pnq57h4-u0&list=PLuHdbqhRgWHIgHHAXhiwn5UiTVieAvzw3) with our partners
-- I build demo applications like this [COVID-19 Geographic Map](https://www.algolia.com/blog/engineering/building-a-covid-19-geosearch-index-using-csv-files-mongodb-or-graphql/) and this [Video Transciption Search](https://github.com/algolia-samples/avsearch)

 **Senior Engineer, Developer Relations and Integrations,**
 Bold Penguin, March 2019 to August 2021.